 Collegewise of Millburn

 This is a question to which there is no absolute answer that works for everyone, but there are some factors to consider that will affect the overall size of your final college list.
 You certainly won’t have time to apply to all of the more than 4,000 colleges in the country (and many more abroad), so you have to prioritize.
 I typically recommend having one to three schools where you know your chances of admission are very strong, two to five where you feel the admission decision could go either way, and one to three colleges for which you feel you are reaching.
 Students following this recommendation can sometimes apply to as few as four colleges and as many as 11.
-If your college list is longer than 12 colleges, it is very likely that you have not been thoughtful enough about where to apply.
-In which case, you should revisit your college research and priorities.
+If your college list is longer than 12 colleges, it's very likely that you haven't been thoughtful enough about where to apply—in which case, you should revisit your college research and priorities.